Methodist Jennie Edmundson Hospital: Operations

-The Council Bluffs hospital employs a workforce of 464 full-time and nearly 250 part-time employees, and has an active medical staff of 132 physicians.
+The 236-bed regional health care center serves southwestern Iowa, and employs a workforce of 464 full-time and nearly 250 part-time employees, and has an active medical staff of 132 physicians.
 Methodist Jennie Edmundson Hospital offers a 24-hour Level III Emergency Department that treated approximately 22,000 patient visits last year.
 The hospital had a total of 5,101 admissions.
 Its physicians performed 1,718 inpatient and 6,361 outpatient surgeries.
+Methodist Jennie Edmundson Hospital is a member of VHA and recently completed an $18 million renovation and construction project that netted the hospital nearly 31,000 square feet of new space for the intensive care unit and surgical suite.